-Course is designed to provide students with introductory Pathophysiology.
-Included will be a comprehensive overview of the various disease processes, surgical procedures, or new technology.
-Fellow students will present topics, in an organized, interesting manner in the form of lecture or small group discussion.
-Prerequisite: Accepted into the Respiratory Care program.
+Course is designed to provide students with an introduction into problem-based learning and evidenced-based medicine using pathophysiology cases.
+Included will be a comprehensive overview of the various disease processes, surgical procedures, and new respiratory therapy technology.
+Prerequisite: RC 162 with a minimum grade of C.